 North Korea has drawn international opprobrium with its nuclear and missile tests.
-Can its leader, Kim Jong-un, win the respect for his nation he craves?
+Can its leader, Kim Jong-un, win the respect he craves?

 “The scope for miscalculations and accidents is huge.”

 If there were an easy way to defuse the nuclear threat from North Korea, diplomats would have found it long ago.

 Kim Jong-un craves the respect that comes from being recognized not as a fat, maniacal dictator said to execute generals for falling asleep in his presence but as the leader of a potent nuclear power.

 The unpalatable truth, assuming Trump is not reckless enough to launch a preemptive attack on Pyongyang, is that Kim is well on the way to achieving his goal.
 Perhaps only China could bring Kim to heel by cutting off energy and food supplies — not that a famine in the late 1990s made Kim’s father blink.

 Xi Jinping clearly finds the Young Leader distasteful, as Max Baucus, a former U.S. ambassador to Beijing, told the BBC.
 Two countries that China used to describe as being as close as lips and teeth are now barely on speaking terms.